 Mount Taranaki is behind all that fog… I promise!

-These rocks formations are only accessible at low tide, which is different on a daily bases.
-You can check the tide times here but luckily the car park here is also a free campsite so if the tide is low early in the morning you can camp and get there before anyone else!
+You can check the tide times here but luckily the car park here is also a free campsite so if the tide is low early in the morning you can camp and get there before anyone else

 There are quite a few free camps around the base of Mount Taranaki, including the Pukeiti Garden car park which is just a short drive away from the start of Mangorei Track and the information centre car park I mentioned previously.